analysiscenter/batchflow/doc/models.md

 ## Parallel training
-If you [prefetch](prefetch.md) with actions based on non-thread-safe models you might encounter that your model hardly learns anything.
+If you [prefetch](prefetch.md) with actions based on non-thread-safe models, you might encounter that your model hardly learns anything.
 The reason is that model variables might not update concurrently.
 To solve this problem a lock can be added to an action to allow for only one concurrent execution:
 ```python
 class MyBatch:
     ...